hodyroff/scs-training/Virtualization/Maintenance.md

 <!--TODO: More information here?-->

 ### Power loss on storage
-* If your complete (ceph) storage subsystem goes down, while virtual machines are running and writing to storage, this will result in bad behavior
+* If your complete (Ceph) storage subsystem goes down, while virtual machines are running and writing to storage, this will result in bad behavior
 * This is a typical situation after a power outage, but also happens, when a Cloud-in-a-Box gets shut down without stopping all VMs before.